 How to turn your yard into a haven for birds

 Bird watching is big business in the United States.
-It's included in the more than $80 billion that wildlife viewing contributes to the U.S. economy each year, according to the U.S. Fish and Wildlife Service.
+It's included in the more than $80 billion that wildlife viewing contributes to the U.S. economy each year, according to the Outdoor Industry Association.

 While catching a glimpse of a moose or a sea lion may mean packing your bags for a vacation, bird watching is something you can do right from the comfort of your own home.
-And you certainly aren’t alone, with more than 45 million Americans enjoying the pastime, the Fish and Wildlife Service reports.
+And you certainly aren’t alone, with more than 45 million Americans enjoying the pastime.

 If your yard isn't exactly bustling with birds, there are things you can do to make it more appealing to them.
 Birds have the same basic needs as humans, and all living creatures for that matter — food, shelter and water.
 If you want birds to visit your yard, you’ll have to meet these needs, the National Aviary advises.